-Ensure your CV layout is structured to best highlight your unique experience and life situation.
+Ensure your CV format is structured to best highlight your unique experience and life situation.

 PERSONAL STATEMENT

 Dedicated Tutor with extensive experience leading one-on-one and small group sessions to support students in overcoming academic challenges and achieving personal goals.
 Track record of designing robust English and History course plans and implementing effective teaching methodologies.
 Possess a sterling reputation for developing and enhancing students’ skills by utilising an advanced and easy-to-learn curriculum.
-Refined communicator with the ability to foster strong relationships with management and fellow tutors.

 WORK EXPERIENCE